djndl1/Commentarii/Mathematica A Problem Centered Approach.md

 Position[expr,pattern] gives a list of the positions at which objects matching pattern appear in expr Pick[list,sel] picks out those elements of list for which the corresponding element of sel is True.
 FromDigits[]
+The function Divisors[n] gives all the positive numbers which divide n.
 ```